-How to Make Friends in London
+11 Tips on How to Make Friends in London

-1. Shared accomodation
+1. Shared accommodation

-The Stay Club’s London Co-Living options provide a great balance between independence and community.
 The rooms are refined and comfortable, whilst the surrounding social spaces are fantastic for meeting new people and making new friends for life.
 So, check out our co-living spaces and secure your new London home.

 2. Join a club or society